ujjwalguptaofficial/jsstore.docs/src/docs/tutorial/adv_sql_example.md

 ```

 Hope these examples will help you to write more complex queries.
-If you are not able to understand or write some complex queries - ask at stackoverflow, or fire an issue.
+If you are not able to understand or write some complex queries - ask at stackoverflow mentioning jsstore and indexeddb.